Himala: Legacy

 Himala was adjudged by the Manunuri ng Pelikulang Pilipino as one of the Ten Best Films of the Decade, and is now considered one of the greatest Filipino films of all time.

-In 2022, the film's leading actress Nora Aunor was hailed as a National Artist of the Philippines, with the Film Development Council of the Philippines citing her career in depicting the "everyday realities and aspirations" of Filipinos in important films such as Himala.
+In June 2022, the film's leading actress Nora Aunor was formally named a National Artist of the Philippines in the category of Film and Broadcasting Arts, with the Film Development Council of the Philippines citing her career in depicting the "everyday realities and aspirations" of Filipinos in important films such as Himala.
 That same year, the film's screenwriter Ricky Lee was also named a National Artist of the Philippines.
 In 2001, the film's director, Ishmael Bernal, had been posthumously conferred the same honor as a National Artist of the Philippines, with Himala cited as one of his notable films.

 The film was given the Viewers Choice Award for Best Asia-Pacific Film of All Time, the awarding a joint production of CNN International and the Asia Pacific Screen Awards in 2008.
 It received 32 percent of the viewer votes, ahead of Akira Kurosawa's 1954 epic film Seven Samurai and Ang Lee's 2000 wuxia film Crouching Tiger, Hidden Dragon, which were second and third, respectively.
 Himala was the only Filipino film to make the shortlist, with CNN International citing it for its "austere camera work, haunting score and accomplished performances [that] sensitively portray the harsh social and cultural conditions that people in the third world endure."